 Notable nursing home wrongful death settlements range from $1.57 million in California for late-stage bedsore that led to wrongful death to $200 million in Florida for someone’s death after falling down the stairs in a wheelchair.

 The largest recorded jury-awarded compensation in a nursing home abuse situation is $1.1 billion.
 This followed the death of a 69-year-old Florida nursing home resident whose body was not discovered for weeks.

-A wrongful death attorney with experience in nursing home abuse cases will give you the best chance of getting the settlement your family deserves in these difficult circumstances.
-Contact us for help and a free consultation.
+A wrongful death attorney with experience in nursing home abuse cases will give you the best chance of getting the settlement your elderly patients deserve in these difficult circumstances.

 Under the law, medical staff, social workers, healthcare employees, bank employees, and law enforcement are required to report suspected abuse or financial exploitation to the Department of Human Resources.

 Report Elder Abuse

 Any person suspecting or knowing of misuse, neglect, or abuse of elderly or disabled adults outside of the nursing homes or assisted living facilities should report it to the Adult Protective Services Unit of the Department of Family and Children Services in the county the victim resides.

 Elderly Abuse in Georgia Resources

 The state of Georgia offers several free-of-charge services to the victims.
-Senior Adult Victims’ Advocate provides services for adults age 60 and older who are victims of abuse or exploitation by serving as a liaison between victims, social service agencies, and the court system.
-SAVA provides telephone assurance, assistance with court appearances, access to support groups, and help navigating the legal system.
+Senior Adult Victims’ Advocate (S.A.V.A.) provides services for adults age 60 and older who are victims of abuse or exploitation by serving as a liaison between victims, social service agencies, and the court system.

 It also mediates consumer complaints, investigates and addresses consumer problems, and takes necessary civil action against offending businesses.
 O.C.A. works to prosecute crimes related to telemarketing, home construction and home repair fraud, identity theft, and Internet fraud.